-No charges for Detroit pastor who fatally shot man at church
+No charges for Detroit pastor who fatally shot man

 Detroit — No charges will be issued against a Detroit pastor in the fatal shooting of a church member in October, the prosecutor announced Friday.

 The pastor, Keon Allison, 36, of Dearborn Heights, fatally shot Deante Smith, 25, on Oct.
 18 during church services at the City of God Ministry on Grand River near Lahser on the city’s west side.

 "The alleged facts in this case were salacious to some because they happened in a place of worship and the person who discharged the weapon was a man of God,” Prosecutor Kym Worthy said in a statement.
 “We closely and objectively examined the events that led to the killing of Deante Smith.
 The provable facts in this case showed that the actions of Keon Allison were done in lawful self defense and there will be no charges.”